jorgebucaran/superfine/README.md

 [![npm](https://img.shields.io/npm/v/ultradom.svg)](https://www.npmjs.org/package/ultradom)
 [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "#ultradom")

 Ultradom is a minimal view layer for building declarative web user interfaces.
-We take care of the DOM, you take care of evertyhing else.
 Mix it with your favorite state management solution or use it standalone for maximum flexibility.

 What's in the bundle?
-A virtual DOM and diff algorithm, JSX support, automatic SSR DOM recycling, keyed-based node [reconciliation](#keys), element-level life-cycle events and browser support all the way back to IE9 — no polyfills required.
+A virtual DOM and diff algorithm, keyed-based node [reconciliation](#keys), automatic SSR DOM [recycling](#recycling), element-level life-cycle events and browser support all the way back to IE9 — all in 1 kB.

 ## Installation